Chris Hollins (broadcaster): Film

 Hollins appeared in the 2007 film Run Fatboy Run as a marathon commentator alongside Denise Lewis.

 Personal life

-Hollins lives with his wife, Sarah Alexander.
+Hollins married Sarah Alexander, an account director for a marketing company, on 3 March 2012 at Chelsea Old Church.
+The couple have a son and daughter.
+They live in Rotherfield Greys, Oxfordshire, having moved there from Battersea, south London in 2016.

 Charity work

 In 2008, Hollins became a patron of children's cancer charity CLIC Sargent.
 Chris Hollins is an ambassador for Gold Challenge, part of the official mass participation legacy programme for the London 2012 Games, and a supporter of WellChild.